AJamesPhillips/monitor_actuator/README.md

 ## Debugging

+Sometimes you want to track what the node is doing. ssh onto the node
+Then:

+    cd /home/pi/monitor_actuator
+    tail -f *.log

+To find out if your node is making connections to the outside world:

     netstat -a  # show all current connections ping ma-node04.local  # find the ip address of your local node arp -a  # list all devices on local network